DataGrid AI

 In this part, we cover how to convert a DataGrid Pin into a Lead.

-• To convert a DataGrid Pin into a lead by selecting a pin on the map.
+• Convert a DataGrid Pin into a lead by first selecting a pin on the map.

 • Click on any DataGrid pin to view the Home and Home Owner data for that property.